& The Nubatones

 Thursday, March 1, 2018 | 8:00 pm

-Alsarah’s circuitous journey toward stardom began as a double refugee — first from conflict in her native Sudan, then from civil war in neighboring Yemen.
+Alsarah’s circuitous journey toward stardom began after conflict engulfed her native Sudan and then civil war broke out in neighboring Yemen.
 After arriving in New York in the mid-1990s, Alsarah turned to music as a living link to her homeland, both as an ethnomusicologist and as a singer with a velvety voice and socially conscious lyrics.
 Alongside percussionist Rami El-Aasser, bassist Mawuena Kodjovi, oud player Brandon Terzic, and background vocalist Nahid, Alsarah has given the traditional music of Sudan a contemporary pulse and finish.
 She is a new breed of pop star, countering the turmoil of troubled times with her effervescent music.

 “Alsarah and The Nubatones blend classic Afropop and subtle electronic sounds to write a bold, beautiful new page in contemporary African music.”